 Cancer is recognized worldwide to be a major health problem affecting millions of people each year.
 More than 1 million people in the United States alone get cancer each year, and as of 2009, a total of 562,340 deaths from cancer were projected to occur in the United States yearly.
+(1) The good new is there are certain foods — so-called cancer-fighting foods — that can help combat cancer.

 Are You Eating Enough Cancer-Fighting Foods Every Day?